 α-synucleinopathies are neurological disorders, where α-syn fibrils are accumulated intracellularly.
 The intracellular inclusions, called Lewy bodies, in Parkinson's disease (PD), Lewy body dementia (DLB), and multiple system atrophy (MSA) are mainly composed of fibrillar α-syn aggregates. α-synucleinopathies include also multiple system atrophy and progressive supranuclear palsy.
 Lewy bodies may also contain tau protein in separate filaments.
 In PD and DLB the α-syn inclusions are mainly located in the neurons; in MSA the inclusions occur in oligodendroglial cells (Bauckneht et al., 2017).

-Search for an optimal PET tracer for α-syn is ongoing (Kikuchi et al., 2010; Vernon et al., 2010; Eberling et al., 2013; Levigoureux et al., 2014; Zhang et al., 2014; Shah et al., 2014), but facing many challenges.
-The amount of amyloid-β can be much higher than the amount of α-syn; optimal tracer should bind very specifically to α-syn, and show little or no specificity towards amyloid-β and tau protein.
-Since most of the α-syn is located intracellularly, the tracer must be able to pass the blood-brain barrier.
+Search for an optimal PET radiopharmaceutical for α-syn is ongoing (Kikuchi et al., 2010; Vernon et al., 2010; Eberling et al., 2013; Levigoureux et al., 2014; Zhang et al., 2014; Shah et al., 2014), but facing many challenges.
+The amount of amyloid-β can be much higher than the amount of α-syn; optimal radiopharmaceutical should bind very specifically to α-syn, and show little or no specificity towards amyloid-β and tau protein.
+Since most of the α-syn is located intracellularly, the radiopharmaceutical must be able to pass the blood-brain barrier and neuron cell membranes.